Matching while Learning: Practical considerations and a heuristic

-Computing the prices in this fashion obviates the need to explicitly compute $y^*$ in the exploitation phase of our policy; instead the exploitation phase can be implemented by allocating optimally for each worker given the current queue-based prices (still a fully decentralized solution).
-The natural fluctuation in these prices ensures appropriate tie-breaking in allocation (cf.~Fact \ref{fact:tiebreaking_necessary}).
+Our definition of these prices does not depend on the vector of job arrival rates $\mu$.
+It also obviates the need to explicitly compute $y^*$ in the exploitation phase of DEEM; instead the Exploit phase can be implemented by allocating optimally for each worker given the queue-based prices that were supplied to the worker when the worker arrived.
+Natural (small) fluctuations in prices that arise in the process of stabilizing queue lengths result in appropriate tie-breaking in allocation (tie-breaking is typically needed; see~Fact \ref{fact:tiebreaking_necessary}), with randomization occurring \emph{across workers}.
+The resulting stability of the queue lengths implies that the capacity constraints are satisfied.

-These queue-based prices can be incorporated in the implementation of DEEM in the following way. \begin{enumerate} \item {\bf Modifying the exploration and exploitation phases.} While computing $\alpha(i)$ for each $i\in\cC$ in the confirmation phase of DEEM, replace $p^*(j)$ by the instantaneous queue-based shadow prices $p_q(j)$ in Eq.~\eqref{eqn:alpha}.
-Similarly, in the exploitation phase, instead of explicitly computing the routing matrix $y^*$, use these prices to decide assignments in the following manner.
-Define the sets $\cS^*(i)$ as:

-If an assignment has to be made in the exploitation phase for some worker who has already been labeled as being of type $i$, then a job type $j^* \in \cS^*(i)$ is chosen (note that typically, $\cS^*(i)$ will be a singleton).\footnote{In practice, we can continue to benefit from learning during the exploitation phase: instead of optimizing the price-adjusted payoff for the confirmed worker label, we can optimize for the current MAP estimate, thus accounting for the possibility that we may have confirmed incorrectly.
-Clearly, doing so can only improve performance.}

-\item {\bf Price-smoothing for learning goals.} The platform can also determine the strong distinction requirements (see Definition~\ref{def:learngoals}), i.e., the set $\Str(i)$ for each $i$ based on the sets $\cS^*(i)$ induced by the instantaneous prices defined above.
-But this approach suffers from the drawback that random fluctuations of the shadow prices around their mean values can result in changes in the sets $\cS^*(i)$, and hence in the learning goals, which could be detrimental to the performance of our policy.
-On the other hand these fluctuations are essential for appropriate tie-breaking across multiple optimal job types in the exploitation phase.

-Thus we propose the following modification: we utilize an {\em average} of recent prices within a fixed recent window of time, and modify the definition of $\cS^*(i)$ to incorporate a small tolerance so that the set $\Str(i)$ remains unaffected by the fluctuations in the prices.
-To be precise, for a window size $W$, let $\bar{p}_q(i)$ be the unweighted average of the queue length based prices seen over the past $W$ epochs of changes in the price (again, note that $p_q(i)$ changes every time a job is assigned to a worker, and also when new jobs arrive).
-Next, for a tolerance $\epsilon>0$, we define